Follow Max on Twitter

 - Residential home market: US regions continue to

 have lower correlation with each other.
-Fannie and Freddie are another
+Fannie and Freddie are the only

 - Credit risk: much of the junk bond issuance

-recently has been to energy companies that are now at risk.
-Watch out
+recently has been to energy companies that are now in free fall.
+Watch

 Emerging Risks - Concerns